pitluga/supply_drop/README.md

 when true, will syntax check your puppet files and erb templates before rsyncing them to your servers.
 This is an experimental feature and is quite slow at the moment.

-    set :puppet_stream_output, false

-will write the incremental output from the hosts to the screen instead of waiting until complete and printing by host.

-    set :puppet_write_to_file, nil

-a file to additionally write puppet output to, useful for large noops with small scrollbacks.

     set :puppet_runner, nil

 allows you to specify the user to execute the puppet command as.
 Like running sudo -u puppet args from the command line.